Body Systems Definition

 The reproductive system is not essential to individual survival, but it is essential for the survival of the species.
 After all, a species whose members couldn’t reproduce would not last very long!

 In humans, there are two very different reproductive systems: the male system, which is concerned primarily with producing sperm and finding mates; and the female system, which must prepare for pregnancy, childbirth, and baby care for reproduction to be successful.

 The female reproductive system is a particularly fascinating study in the way body systems work together to ensure our survival.
 Throughout the course of a woman’s monthly cycle, her body uses four different hormones – most of which are produced by her ovaries – to decide when and whether her body should prepare for pregnancy.

 The major effects of the reproductive hormones are on the reproductive organs themselves, which must bring eggs for maturity and prepare uterine lining, rich in blood vessels, to nurture a possible embryo.

 But other effects are also seen in other organ systems.
-As a woman’s cycle progresses, her hormones may effect her body temperature; blood flow; and even her appetite and her attraction to the opposite sex, to ensure that all the right resources are in place at the right time.
+As a woman’s cycle progresses, her hormones may affect her body temperature; blood flow; and even her appetite and her attraction to the opposite sex, to ensure that all the right resources are in place at the right time.

 Women in some parts of the world have been known to develop bizarre eating habits due to the demands of their reproductive cycle.
-In areas with poor nutrition, for example, the monthly shedding of blood-rich uterine lining can cause deficiencies of the minerals found in blood.
+In areas with poor nutrition, for example, the monthly shedding of the blood-rich uterine lining can cause deficiencies of the minerals found in the blood.
 As a result, women in these areas may actually eat clay from the ground to ensure these minerals are replenished!
 Their bodies, through some set of chemical signals, simply know what to do.